 Red and Gold: The Royal Combo

 Cultural festivals, live award ceremonies, and theatrical performances often use this blend of regal colors.
-Gold brings lightness, counteracting the intensity of red, creating a dramatic contrast without darkness.

 Blue and Orange: The Classic Contrast